dcoxnard/elf/README.md

 - Upload image
 - Uncoupled user-loader that can be reused by eg flask-login, wtform pw validation, etc.
 - change sample_users schema to align with the `export` method
-- unit tests for cases where people have been added/removed
 - Should send-kickoff-email button get disabled?